Meet the 2024 presidential candidates

 Her campaign pitch: She has argued for a new generation of leadership to move the country forward and highlights her background as a daughter of Indian immigrants on the trail.

 Author Marianne Williamson

 Williamson, 71, is a self-help author who mounted an unsuccessful presidential bid in 2020.

 Her campaign pitch: Williamson supports universal health care and tuition-free state colleges and universities, and seeks to take on corporate power and tackle economic inequality.

 Activist and lawyer Robert F. Kennedy Jr.

 The nephew of former President John F. Kennedy and an outspoken critic of vaccines, Kennedy, 69, launched his bid for the Democratic nominee in April.

-His campaign pitch: During a nearly two-hour campaign announcement, Kennedy, an environmental lawyer, criticized the pharmaceutical industry and slammed the school and business closures during the pandemic, asserting that the government and media "lie to us."
+His campaign pitch: Kennedy, an environmental lawyer, has criticized the pharmaceutical industry and slammed the school and business closures during the pandemic, asserting that the government and media "lie to us."

 Former New Jersey Gov. Chris Christie

 Christie, 61, is a formerly close ally to Trump who now calls him a "coward" and "puppet of Putin."